febuiles/electron-todolist/README.md

 ## Design

+## Problems

+This implementation is not complete.
+It lacks:
+* Share/Join
+* multi-user support locally
+* package builds

 ## Considerations

-Given the nature of the task I took some shortcuts
+Given the nature of the task I took some shortcuts.
+With more time I would have worked on these (I'd still use SQLite though).

 * I decided to use SQLite instead of something like Postgres or MySQL to make my life easier.
 If running inside Docker, the database will